-PURPOSE: To provide supplemental funds for contracted services for school health support personnel to provide additional physical and mental health support services for students in response to COVID-19, including remote and in-person physical and mental health support services.
+TYPE: Dollars TERM: Funds are available through September 30, 2023 PURPOSE: To provide supplemental funds for contracted services for school health support personnel to provide additional physical and mental health support services for students in response to COVID-19, including remote and in-person physical and mental health support services.
+ELIGIBILITY: All LEAs, charter, lab, regional and innovative schools.
 FORMULA: Funds shall be allocated in the same basis as the instructional support allotment.
 Charter, ISD and Lab schools shall receive a per pupil share.